 Balance Out Colors Evenly: Arlyn made sure to spread out the colors evenly.
 Both sides have a dose of cream, blue, and a warm tone.

 Vary The Scale Of Patterns: On the left side of the sofa, you have the slightly larger scaled triangle pattern on the mustard lumbar paired with the more delicate and smaller ticking stripes on the large pillow.
-Then on the right, you have a large scale floral print, a solid tone, and a smaller weaved pattern in the lumbar.
+Then on the right, you have a large-scale floral print, a solid tone, and a smaller weaved pattern in the lumbar.
 No one is competing and it all looks balanced.
 You and your eye are very happy, right?

-Living rooms are not the only room where these rules apply.
+A living room is not the only room where these rules apply.
 Yep, same goes for the bedroom so let’s jump into this Parisian Suite we designed in Pasadena and pretend we are all in Paris right now.

 Vary Sizes and Shapes: As you can see, she only used lumbar pillows (even on the bench) but varied their heights and lengths.
 Because of this, you don’t even really notice at first glance that they are all rectangles.
 Very smooth, Ginny:)